Scientific Name

 Description

-Gasteria 'Sakura Fuji' is an attractive slow-growing succulent with tightly bunched variegated leaves.
-It grows up to 6 inches (15 cm) tall and freely offsets to form a clump.
-Leaves are green, white, and grey and also show some pink tones.
-The tips of the leaves have ridges that give them almost a monstrose look.
+Gasteria 'Sakura Fuji' is an attractive, small succulent with tightly bunched variegated leaves.
+It grows slowly, reaches up to 6 inches (15 cm) in height, and produces offsets freely, forming a dense clump.
+The leaves are green with white and grey splashes and some pink tones.
+The tips of the leaves have ridges, giving them almost a monstrose look.

 Hardiness